Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Frequently Asked Questions

-How often should I water my Calathea?
+How often should I water a Calathea?

 Why are my Calathea leaves turning brown on the edges?